llpeterson/direct/wireless.md

-The systems try to pick an optimal bit rate based on the noise environment in which they find themselves; the algorithms for bit rate selection can be quite complex (see the Further Reading section for an example).
+The systems try to pick an optimal bit rate based on the noise environment in which they find themselves; the algorithms for bit rate selection can be quite complex.
 Interestingly, the 802.11 standards do not specify a particular approach but leave the algorithms to the various vendors.
 The basic approach to picking a bit rate is to estimate the bit error rate either by directly measuring the signal-to-noise ratio (SNR) at the physical layer or by estimating the SNR by measuring how often packets are successfully transmitted and acknowledged.
 In some approaches, a sender will occasionally probe a higher bit rate by sending one or more packets at that rate to see if it succeeds.

 ### Collision Avoidance